aptitudetechnology/kaiABC-Data-Relay-System/hypothesis/lean/README.md

 lean Examples.lean
 ```

+## Future Directions

+- Develop full mathematical theory of curvature barriers
+- Create visualizations of curvature scaling
+- Test on broader range of N values for validation
+- Extend to other coupled oscillator systems
+- Connect to rigorous geometric analysis

-This formalization provides a foundation for rigorous mathematical proof of the empirical basin scaling observations.
+This formalization provides a foundation for the phase space curvature explanation of basin scaling, which has strong empirical support and theoretical grounding in Riemannian geometry.